sahil-dhote/Covid-19-App/README.md

-Covid-19 Tracker
+# Covid-19 Tracker

-PROBLEM STATEMENT
+## PROBLEM STATEMENT

-In the project directory, you can run:
+ In this application a user will be able to check statistics of covid cases across various countries.

 ### `npm start`